-If you need help finding unit studies, be sure you’re following on Pinterest.
+If you need help finding unit study ideas, be sure you’re following on Pinterest.
 I’m always adding new ideas to my Unit Studies board.

 One last thing…

 Lastly, don’t forget the documentation!
 Have your kiddo use a simple notebook to journal or narrate what he’s learned.
-If you’d prefer a documentation option with a little more direction, consider a Notebooking Pages Membership or check out the topical notebooking packs.
+If you’d prefer a documentation option with a little more direction, consider a the notebooking pages available through a Productive Homeschooling Membership.